MacacaGames/MacacaViewSystem/README.md

 For example, the red square part in the screenshot is a ViewElement.
 <img src="./Img/viewelement.png" alt="Screenshot2" height="400"/>

 And the most important thing, ViewElement only focus how it will show or leave and **doesn't** care where it will be placed.
-Currently

 Currently there is four method to transition while we try to showing or leaving a ViewElement: **Animator**, **CanvasGroup Fade**, **Active Switch**, **Custom**.